1231360-ISEP/lei-24-s2-1db-g021/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 * All those who wish to use the application must be authenticated with a password of seven alphanumeric characters, including three capital letters and two digits.

 ## Usability

 _Evaluates the user interface.
 It has several subcategories, among them: error prevention; interface aesthetics and design; help and documentation; consistency and standards._

+### Help and Documentation
 * The application documentation must be in English language.

+### Standards
 * Business rules validation must be respected when recording and updating data.

 ## Reliability